Retailer Policy Manual

 Lottery tickets must be validated before a prize payment is made.
 Approved procedures, as detailed below, must be followed when validating any lottery ticket.

-Online tickets and Scratch & Win tickets must be validated through an Altura lottery terminal.
-Retail locations that do not have an Altura lottery terminal are not permitted to validate or payout prizes for online tickets or Scratch & Win tickets.
+Online tickets and Scratch & Win tickets must be validated through a lottery terminal.
+Sites that do not have a lottery terminal are not permitted to validate or payout prizes for Online tickets or Scratch & Win tickets.

 Section 6.2.1 Online and Scratch & Win Ticket Validation Procedures

-The Lottery Retailer must complete the following steps when validating online tickets or Scratch & Win tickets:
+Lottery Site Employees must complete the following steps when validating Online tickets or Scratch & Win tickets.

 1. Check that the ticket is signed.
-Obtain the customer’s signature if the ticket is not signed.
+Request the customer’s signature if the ticket is not signed.

-3. Scan the ticket barcode or manually enter the ticket control number using the Altura lottery terminal.- Scratch & Win ticket barcode and control numbers are found under the latex, in the play area, of the ticket.
-If the final three-digits of the ticket control number cannot be read, contact the Lottery Support Hotline at 1-800-667-1649 for assistance.
+- Scratch & Win ticket control numbers are located under the latex in the play area of the ticket.
+If the ticket control number cannot be read, contact Lottery Retail Support at 1-800-667-1649 for assistance.
 DO NOT GUESS THE CONTROL NUMBER.

 5. Follow the payout procedures detailed within the Prize Payout Limit table in Section 6.8.

-Pull Tab tickets do not require an Altura lottery terminal to be validated.
-Lottery retail locations that do not have an Altura lottery terminal are permitted to validate Pull Tab tickets.
-Lottery Retailers must pay all prizes, including the top prize level, of any Pull Tab ticket sold at their lottery retail location.
+Pull Tab tickets do not require a lottery terminal to be validated.
+Sites must pay all prizes, including the top prize level, of any Pull Tab ticket sold at their Site.

 Pull Tab tickets can only be validated:

-At the lottery retail location they are purchased from; and
+• At the Site they are purchased from; and

 The following procedure must be completed when validating a Pull Tab ticket:

-All lottery tickets and validation or claim slips must be returned to the customer.
+All lottery tickets and printed slips associated to the validation result must be returned to the customer.
 This includes winning and non-winning tickets.

 The table below outlines the prize payout limits and associated procedures based on the five different categories of prize amounts.